Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 Woodworkers find Kauri good to carve and to turn.

 Timber is a warm honey colour with the close straight grain giving a small fleck.
 A good transluscent finish can be achieved.
+Resinous wood can be difficult to sand and finished items are prone to denting.

 Head and stump wood both produce spectacular turned bowls and platters.